About Urgent Care

 Rule of thumb: When in doubt, go to the emergency room.
 If you suspect an emergency, don’t take chances.
 Call 911 right away!

 At an urgent care facility, patients sign in at the front desk, giving their name and other vital information.
 After signing in, patients remain in the waiting room until they are seen in order of arrival (unless a patient needs to see a specific provider, such as with occupational health visits).
 The wait time indicated on our website gives you an estimated time for waiting to see a provider.
 The wait time may change, depending on cases being seen or if another patient has an emergency and needs to be sent to a hospital for care.

 When you come to the emergency room, front desk staff will take your personal information and the reason for the visit.
 Patients are then seen by triage nurse staff, who take vital signs and gather more information.
 Gathering this information helps staff know when patients need immediate treatment because of serious, or even life-threatening, conditions or symptoms.
 Patients who need emergency care but who are not in immediate danger will be seen as soon as possible.

 At Owensboro Health Regional Hospital, we use a system called “immediate bedding.”
 All patients are seen by a triage nurse as soon as possible and then taken to be monitored in the emergency department as soon as possible.
 This cuts down on wait times and lets our staff check on patients and keep them as comfortable as possible until they can be fully evaluated by a doctor or other provider.

 If you have a question about whether or not an urgent care can treat your condition or symptoms, call our 24-hour information line.
 The line is staffed by medical professionals who can advise you on the best place to seek care.
 The 24-hour information line number is 855-417-8555.

-Learn more about the Owensboro Health Regional Hospital Emergency Department.
+Learn more about Owensboro Health Emergency Care.